Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Experimental results

 \textbf{Off-the-shelf cameras.} Following~\cite{Wakai2022}, we also evaluated calibration methods using six off-the-shelf fisheye cameras to validate the effectiveness of our method. \Fref{fig-supp-qualitative-off-the-shelf} shows the qualitative results on images from off-the-shelf fisheye cameras using SL-MH for training.
-Similarly to~\fref{fig-qualitative-off-the-shelf}, our method substantially outperformed the methods proposed by L\'{o}pez-Antequera~\cite{Lopez2019}, Wakai~\cite{Wakai2021}, Wakai~\cite{Wakai2022}, Pritts~\cite{Pritts2018}, and Lochman~\cite{Lochman2021} with respect to the quality of the recovered images.
+Similarly to~\fref{fig-qualitative-off-the-shelf} (main paper), our method substantially outperformed the methods proposed by L\'{o}pez-Antequera~\etal{}~\cite{Lopez2019}, Wakai and Yamashita~\cite{Wakai2021}, Wakai~\etal{}~\cite{Wakai2022}, Pritts~\etal{}~\cite{Pritts2018}, and Lochman~\etal{}~\cite{Lochman2021} with respect to the quality of the recovered images.
 Furthermore, these results demonstrate the robustness of our method for four types of camera projection: equisolid angle projection, orthogonal projection, equidistant projection, and stereographic projection.
+A promising direction for future work is to quantitatively evaluate our method using off-the-shelf fisheye cameras in various scenes.

 { }